 Depending on the chassis of the coach, diesel pusher motorhomes may be equipped with a second disconnect switch strictly for the chassis batteries.
-If equipped, this "Master Kill Switch" may be located in the rear engine compartment.
-This switch disconnects all power to the coach so that it cannot be started.
-It is used to prevent accidental ignition when the engine is being serviced.
+If equipped, this "Master Kill Switch" may be located in the rear engine

 12 Volt Receptacles

 Your unit may be equipped with two 12 volt receptacles conveniently located in the dash area.
 These 12 volt receptacles can be used for items such as cellular phones or personal computers.
 As an option, an extra 12 volt interior receptacle may be added to your coach.